core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Collision of Group Identifiers {#ssec-gid-collision}

 In case endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible for Group Identifiers of different groups to coincide.
+That can also happen if the application can not guarantee unique Group Identifiers within a given Group Manager.
 However, this does not impair the security of the AEAD algorithm.

 In fact, as long as the Master Secret is different for different groups and this condition holds over time, and as long as the Sender IDs within a group are unique, it follows that AEAD keys and nonces are different among different groups.